Oakland Memorial Chapel: Description and history

 The Oakland Memorial Chapel occupies a prominent position on the campus of Alcorn State University, on the southwest side of ASU Drive, one of the rural campus' circulation roads.
 It is a three-story brick building with a gabled roof.
-Its ground for functions as a raised basement, with a colonnade of brick piers supporting a six-column Greek temple portico.
+Its ground floor functions as a raised basement, with a colonnade of brick piers supporting a six-column Greek temple portico.
 The columns are of the Tuscan order, and support an entablature and full gabled pediment.
 A two-stage square wood-frame tower rises above the roof ridge, with an elaborate second stage featuring fluted Doric columns, and an entablature with trighlyphs, metopes, and mutules.
 It is crowned by a low balustrade.

 Oakland College was founded in 1828 by Reverend Jeremiah Chamberlain as part of a Presbyterian mission to educate the white children of the region.
 In 1851 Chamberlain, an abolitionist, was assassinated by a supporter of slavery, and the school was closed during the American Civil War.
 It failed to recover after the war, and closed again soon after reopening.
 Its assets were sold to the state in 1871.
 That same year the state established Alcorn State, as the first land grant university specifically for the education of African Americans.
 It is also believed to be the first state-supported school in the nation to graduate a black woman.

 At the time the state acquired the campus, three buildings were standing from the Oakland College period.
-Of these, the chapel is the best preserved and architecturally most sophisticated.
+Of these, the chapel is the best preserved and architecturally the most sophisticated.

+The chapel also served as the home gymnasium for the Alcorn State Braves basketball team.